Azure-Samples/alz-terraform-sub-vending-demo-with-terraform-cloud-and-github/README.md

         1. `persona_template_repository`: Don't change this
         1. `repository_organisation`: Set this to the GitHub organisation you wish your user repository to be created in.
 1. Save the file.
+1. Copy the `examples/trigger_destroy_example.ps1` and name the file `examples/trigger_destroy_demo.ps1`.
+1. Open the `trigger_destroy_demo.ps1` and edit the variable values as follows:
+    1. `$owner`: This is the GitHub organisation that you forked this repository into
+    1. `$repository`: This is the name of your forked repository
+    1. `$access_token`: This is the GitHub PAT you created earlier
+    1. `$subscriptionData`: This is the payload for our example.
+Edit the following values as follow:
+        1. `subscription_name`: You only need to change this if you changed it in the vend file
+1. Save the file
 1. Ok, we are all done with the setup.

 #### Run the demo